Nice, Marseille game abandoned after bottles thrown and 'players attacked'

 According to a source, the referee Benoit Bastien was also opposed to a restart.

-"I think the match is not going to resume," said Nice coach Christophe Galtier.

-"We have just been told that the Marseille players have already showered."

-Eventually, the match was abandoned when the Marseille team refused to return to the pitch.
+Eventually, the match was abandoned when the Marseille team refused to continue.

 "Our players were attacked," said Marseille president Pablo Longoria.